 Q2.
-Jesus Shares Our Weakness and Temptations
+Sharing Our Weakness and Temptations

 Our weaknesses include being tempted by Satan.
 Jesus share our weaknesses as He too was tempted by Satan.
 His disposition being an example that we should follow.
 Though He was tempted, he yielded not, but in all that the devil used to tempt him Jesus stood firm on, and use the Word of God to overcome Satan.
 This is our template, when tempted, we too should stand firm and use God's Word against Satan and not yield to temptation.
 We too will be overcomers.